But such thinking is hard to find. No matter the extent

 Hoyle's

-was just ignored.
+were ignored.
 But ongoing research continues to expand

-the catalog of organic molecules identified in interstellar space and
+the catalog of organic molecules identified in interstellar space, and

 in comets, a catalog that now includes everything from alcohols